genn-team/genn/featureTests/postsynapticVariables/README.txt

 variables from synapses works as expected.
 Tests:
 postVarsInSimCode:
-Tests whether pre-synaptic neuron variables are accessible fromt eh "simCode" snippet in synapses;
+Tests whether post-synaptic neuron variables are accessible fromt eh "simCode" snippet in synapses;

-postVarsInSynaoseDynamics:
+postVarsInSynapseDynamics:
-Tests whether pre-synaptic neuron variables are accessible fromt the "synapseDynamics" snippet in synapses;
+Tests whether post-synaptic neuron variables are accessible fromt the "synapseDynamics" snippet in synapses;

+postVarsInPostLearn:
+Tests whether post-synaptic variables are accessed correctly in the simLearnPost code snippet in synapses.

+postVarsInSimCode_sparse:
+as postVarsInSimCode but for sparse connectivity.

+postVarsInSynapseDynamics_sparse:
+As postVarsInSynapseDynamics but for sparse connectivity.

+postVarsInPostLearn_sparse:
+As postVarsInPostLearn but for sparse connectivity.

   COMPILE (WINDOWS)